Stalag 17 (1953) - full transcript

 No butts, no butts.

-- Will this do or do you want some more?
+Will this do or you want more?

 Any more sports in the crowd?